EXCLUSIVE-Iran struck Iraq target over gas talks involving Israel - officials

 The disclosure puts Iran's attack on Erbil in the context of regional players' energy interests, rather than a single Israeli military attack on the IRGC, as widely reported.

 Israel's foreign ministry said it was not familiar with the matter.
-Barzanji's office did not immediately respond to requests for comment.
+Barzanji did not immediately respond to a request seeking comment.

 The office of Iraqi Kurdish President Nechirvan Barzani denied any meetings with U.S. and Israeli officials to discuss a pipeline took place at Barzanji's villa.
 The Kurds deny there is any Israeli military or official presence in their territory.